delguanzon/Bakery.Solution/README.md

-#  Galactic Birthday Calculator
+#  Pierre's Bakery

 #### By Yodel Guanzon <yodelguanzon@gmail.com>

-#### This is an independent project to test out our skills in TDD with C# and MSTest.
+#### This is an independent project to test our skills in TDD using C# and MSTest.

 ## Technologies Used